GRAAL-Research/deepparse/docs/source/parser.rst

             - ~0.00007

 The two tables highlight that the batch size (number of address in the list to be parsed) influence the processing time.
 Thus, the more there is address, the faster processing each address can be.
-However, note that at some point, this 'improvement' of performance decrease.
-We found that fastText and BPEmb obtain their best performance using a batch size of 256, beyond that performance decrease.
-For example, using the fastText model, our test has shown that parsing a single address (batch of 1 element) takes around 0.003 seconds.
-This time can be reduced to 0.00033 seconds per address when using a batch of 256, but using 512 take 0.0035 seconds.
+You can also improve performance by using more worker for the data loader created with your data within the call.
+But note that this performance improvements is not linear.

 .. autoclass:: AddressParser
     :members: